siddharthchandiramani/RISC-V_SoC_tapeout/README.md

 # RISC-V_SoC_tapeout

 # Fundamentals of System-on-Chip (SoC) Design

-## Overview
-This repository contains my Week 2 task submission for the VSD (Very Small Design) course.
-The focus of this task is to understand the fundamentals of System-on-Chip (SoC) design and explore the BabySoC model as a simplified learning platform.
+This document summarizes the foundational concepts of System-on-Chip (SoC) design, outlining the key components, the overall design flow, and the significance of simplified learning models like BabySoC.
+This understanding forms the theoretical basis for the hardware development undertaken in this repository.

 ## 1. What is a System-on-Chip (SoC)?
 A **System-on-Chip (SoC)** is an integrated circuit (IC) that integrates nearly all components of a computer or other electronic system onto a single chip.
 It is essentially a complete electronic system packaged into a single silicon die.